Conference & travel funding

 Some conferences offer partial travel subsidy to students, these should always be applied for.
 These sources of funding (as well as students' personal funds) can be combined to fund a trip that is too expensive to be funded by the individual Institute.

-- presenting a paper at the conference/event.
+- presenting a first authored or co-authored paper at the conference/event.

 For conference registration fees, only the early registration fee will be reimbursed.
 If there is a discount fee that requires membership in an organisation, and the membership fee is less than the difference, then this can be included in the cost of the trip if the student is not already a member.
 Page charges cannot be reimbursed, nor can conference banquets or other social events when they are not automatically included in the registration fee.

 Where the trip is to present a paper or poster, it must indicate your affiliation as School of Informatics, University of Edinburgh.

-All travel grants need to be approved in advance of the proposed trip by the Director of Institute.
-Please contact your Institute level office to find out more about how they’d like you to apply for travel funding, providing information about the proposed trip and an accurate estimate of costings.
+Please contact the Institute level admin office to find out more about how they’d like you to apply for travel funding, providing information about the proposed trip and an accurate estimate of costings.